 Curt Widhalm 41:16

 And we’ll include links to Travis’s contact information and some of the references that he’s making in our show notes.
-You can find those at MTSGpodcast.com.
-While you’re over there, check out how we’re reimagining the Therapy Reimagined Conference, we’re coming to some decisions on how that’s going to be playing out here in the next couple of weeks.
-So check out our website for the latest updates on that where we’re gonna let Travis have the floor and bring all of these ideas out there in a little bit longer format.
+You can find those at mtsgpodcast.com.
+While you’re over there, check out how we’re reimagining the Therapy Reimagined conference, we’re coming to some decisions on how that’s going to be playing out here in the next couple of weeks.
+So check out our website for the latest updates on that where we’re going to let Travis have the floor and bring all of these ideas out there in a little bit longer format.
 And please come and join us in whatever virtual way that you can.
 We’re saving those dates, September 25 and 26th.
-So and till next time.
-I’m Curt Widhalm with Katie Vernoy and Dr. Travis Heath.
+So, in till next time, I’m Curt Widhalm with Katie Vernoy and Dr. Travis Heath.